evergreen-ci/parsley/README.md

 # Parsley 🌿

 Parsley is the UI for Evergreen's log viewer.
-It will eventually replace [Lobster](https://github.com/evergreen-ci/lobster).
+It is the replacement for [Lobster](https://github.com/evergreen-ci/lobster).

 ## Table of Contents